Zoe Saldaña: Personal life

 In June 2010, Saldaña was engaged to her longtime boyfriend Keith Britton, an actor and the CEO of My Fashion Database.
 In November 2011, she and Britton announced they had ended their relationship after eleven years.
 Saldaña was in a relationship with actor Bradley Cooper from December 2011 to January 2013.

 In March 2013, Saldaña began dating Italian artist Marco Perego and they married three months later in London.
 In July 2015, Saldaña revealed Perego adopted her surname upon marriage.
 Thereafter, Zoë became Zoë Saldaña-Perego and Marco became Marco Perego-Saldaña.
 They have three sons together.
-Saldaña has stated her children will be multi-lingual because she and her husband speak Spanish, Italian and English around them.
+Saldaña has stated her children will be multi-lingual because she and her husband speak Spanish, Italian, and English around them.

 In July 2016, during an interview with Net-a-Porter's The Edit, Saldaña revealed she has Hashimoto's thyroiditis, an autoimmune disease, along with her mother and sisters.
 To combat the effects of this disease, Saldaña said she and her husband adhere to a gluten- and dairy-free diet.
-Saldaña is a supporter of FINCA International, a micro-finance organization.
+Saldaña is a supporter of FINCA International, a microfinance organization.
 In 2017, she founded BESE, a digital media platform designed to "combat the lack of diversity in the mainstream media" with an interest on positive stories within the Latino community.
 In September 2020, Saldaña used her social media presence to participate in the VoteRiders #IDCheck Challenge to help spread the word about voter ID requirements for that year's presidential election.

-In October 2023, Saldaña signed the "No Hostage Left Behind" open letter in support of the desire for "Israelis and Palestinians to live side by side in peace".
+In October 2023, Saldaña signed the "No Hostage Left Behind" open letter in support of the desire for "Freedom for Israelis and Palestinians to live side by side in peace.
+Freedom from the brutal violence spread by Hamas.
+And most urgently, in this moment, freedom for the hostages".